recanman/getmonero.dev/README.md

 Contributing is easy and much appreciated!
 You can contribute in the markdown format by opening a pull request.

-Start by interacting with the `/docs` folder.
-The documentation is organized into various folders.
+The documentation is organized into various folders (skip over the ones that start with an underscore `_`).
 Each of these folders contain markdown files.

 Each folder needs a markdown file in it with the same name, acting as the parent.
 Children markdown files can be added to the folder.
 Please follow another example folder for the correct header content or follow the [Just the Docs documentation](https://just-the-docs.com/).